Credit Card Tokenization: Everything You Need to Know

-WIth credit card payments, the tokenization process replaces sensitive customer details with an algorithmically generated number which is impossible to trace back to the original data or information.
-The result - a token - makes it impossible for anybody to misuse sensitive information, as the algorithm ensures that the data is unable to be traced back to its original source.
+Credit Card tokenization is the process of replacing sensitive customer details with an algorithmically generated number that is impossible to trace back to the original data or information.
+The result - a (credit card) token - makes it impossible for anybody to misuse sensitive information, as the tokenization algorithm ensures that the data is unable to be traced back to its original source.

 As an example, when a customer makes a purchase using a credit or debit card, the tokenization process takes the card number and transforms it into a mathematically irreversible token.
 If the credit card number or account number needs to be billed again in the future (such as for a recurring payment or subscription), the payment system recognizes the token associated with the card, rather than the card number itself.